-This note provides details on how to calculate quarterly instalment payments (QIPs) for large companies.
+This note provides details on how to calculate quarterly instalment payments (QIPs) for large and very large companies.

 The instalment amounts are based on the estimated corporation tax liability of the company’s current accounting period.
-Therefore, this means that large companies will be required to forecast their tax liabilities as accurately as possible in order to avoid interest charges on underpayments.
-For accounting periods commencing on or after 1 April 2019, ‘very large’ companies will need to carry out such forecasts even earlier during the accounting period as their instalment payments must all be paid during the accounting period.
+Therefore, this means that large and very large companies will be required to forecast their tax liabilities as accurately as possible in order to avoid interest charges on underpayments.
+For accounting periods commencing on or after 1 April 2019, very large companies will need to carry out such forecasts even earlier during the accounting period as their instalment payments must all be paid during the accounting period.

 For general details regarding QIPs and determining whether a company is large or very large for this purpose, please refer to the QIPs ― when do they apply? guidance note.